-Borough of Manhattan Community College (BMCC/CUNY) President Antonio Pérez will step down after having served with 23 years of leadership at the college.
-Effective August 31, 2018, President Pérez will be leaving BMCC to pursue other opportunities in New York City higher education.
+Borough of Manhattan Community College (BMCC/CUNY) President Antonio Pérez will step down after 23 years of leadership at the college.
+Effective August 31, President Pérez will be leaving BMCC to serve as a CUNY Board of Trustees-appointed University Professor at Hunter College.

 “President Pérez is a proven leader with great vision and a long track record of accomplishments at BMCC.
 The leadership he displayed in the wake of 9/11 and the attack’s impact on lower Manhattan—an unusual role for a college president—will not be forgotten.
 We wish him great luck in his future endeavors,” said CUNY Interim Chancellor Vita Rabinowitz.

 Appointed in 1995, President Pérez led BMCC to have the highest undergraduate enrollment of any college in New York City, increasing from 16,500 students when he came on board, to more than 27,000 today.
 BMCC has also grown to provide almost 50 Associate degree programs in the Liberal Arts and STEM (Science, Technology, Engineering and Mathematics).

 Under the leadership of President Pérez, BMCC has become a premier institution of higher learning on the national level, leading the way in grant-funded STEM research, Open Educational Resources (OER), pipeline programs to ensure seamless transfers for graduates, and staff and faculty leadership development.
 He has also led the development of programs at BMCC that increase the participation of women and low-income students in STEM other high-demand fields.
 Throughout these efforts, President Pérez has demonstrated a solid commitment to the BMCC mission that values, at its core, equity and success for all students.